HelenHip/TUoS-Qiime-tuts/moving-pictures-APS6625.md

   --m-metadata-file sample-metadata.tsv \
   --o-visualization alpha-rarefaction.qzv
 ```

+Submit these commands via the `rare.sh` script and visualise the resulting `.qzv` files.

 The visualization will have two plots.
 The top plot is an alpha
 rarefaction plot, and is primarily used to determine if the richness of